kachiann/British-Airways-Data-Science-Forage/README.md

 - Parse HTML Code With Beautiful Soup, where Beautiful Soup is a Python library for parsing structured data.
 - Analyse the data collected.
 Given that the collected data is unstructured and predominantly text-based, it is crucial to perform data cleaning to prepare the data for analysis.

-In our analysis, we incorporated Word Cloud and Topic Modeling.
+In my analysis, I incorporated Word Cloud and Topic Modeling.
 Additionally, Sentiment Analysis can be taken into consideration for a more comprehensive understanding.

 The primary outcomes of my analysis have been shared in this document.